 It all started in the middle of last year, 2015, I had an appointment to see a urology consultant.
 I was having problems with leaking urine before I inserted a catheter to have a pee.
 Only very very occasionally was there a total disaster.
 Accidents do happen and very occasionally I have to change my […]

 Caffeine is the world’s most widely consumed drug.
 It changes brain function and results in alterations in perception, mood or consciousness.
 Unlike many other psychoactive substances it is legal.
 If you have MS and an unreliable bladder then caffeine is definitely bad news.
-Now I have to go to the loo frequently and wear a pad.
-This is so […]
+I love a cup or two of coffee in the morning but there is a price […]

 I have been using catheters for intermittent self-catheterisation since 2006 and used Coloplast for many years.
 Coloplast catheters I started by using the Coloplast 14 inch catheter; this was fine for use in the house but potentially embarrassing when out and about.
 At work, for example, how do you carry something into a loo that is […]